 The First Amendment and the Pennsylvania Constitution grant the public and the press a presumptive right of access to criminal trials.
 See Commonwealth v.
 Fenstermaker, 530 A.2d 414, 417 (Pa.
 1987) (“Criminal trials in the United States have, by historical tradition, and under the First Amendment, been deemed presumptively open to public scrutiny.”).

 General witness testimony, testimony of minor witnesses, opening and closing statements: In Commonwealth v.
 Contakos, 453 A.2d 578, 582 (Pa.
 1982) (plurality opinion), the Pennsylvania Supreme Court held that the trial court’s closure of a witness’s testimony, based on safety concerns, to members of the public, while allowing some members of the press to attend, violated the Pennsylvania Constitution: “The public and representatives of the press alike enjoy the constitutional right in Pennsylvania to attend trials.
 Neither may be excluded because the other is present.”
+Id.
 The court did not reach whether the closure violated the First Amendment.

-Older Pennsylvania cases held that “[w]hen a rape victim testifies to facts which could prove embarrassing or painful to her, a trial court has authority to exclude spectators from the trial temporarily.”
+Older Pennsylvania cases held that “[w]here a rape victim testifies to facts which could prove embarrassing or painful to her, a trial court has authority to exclude spectators from the trial temporarily.”
 Commonwealth v.
 Smith, 421 A.2d 693, 694 (Pa.
 Super.
 1980) (citing Commonwealth v.
 Stevens, 352 A.2d 509 (Pa.
 Super.
 1975)); see also Wright, 388 A.2d at 1086 (“Among the circumstances which justify the court in closing the courtroom to spectators are . . . the embarrassment and discomfiture to victims of crimes which require the explication of lurid details.”).
 Under more recent U.S. Supreme Court precedent, however, courts may not fashion per se rules requiring closure whenever there is testimony from a sexual assault victim.
 See Globe Newspaper Co. v.
 Superior Court, 457 U.S. 596, 606-07 (1982) (invalidating on First Amendment grounds a statute mandating courtroom closure during all testimony of minor sex-crime victims).
 Instead, the decision of whether to close a courtroom during such testimony must be made on a case-by-case basis.
 See id. at 609.

 Jury ‘field trips’: Pa.
 R. Crim.
 P. 643 allows the trial court, in its discretion, to order a jury view of a crime scene.
 The Pennsylvania Superior Court has held that the site of a jury view constitutes part of the “courtroom.”
 See Commonwealth v.
 Davis, 635 A.2d 1062, 1065 (Pa.
 Super.
 1993).
 In Davis, the Superior Court held that a trial court’s order, pursuant to a local rule, prohibiting the media from photographing or videotaping a jury view of the crime scene was a permissible “time, place and manner restriction” and did not violate the First Amendment inasmuch as the press and public were fully able to witness the jury view.
-Therefore, the presumptive right of access to courtroom proceedings likely extends to jury views, but does not extend so far as to guarantee a right to photograph or videotape jury views.

 In camera proceedings: The Pennsylvania Supreme Court has noted that “transcripts of bench conferences held in camera” are not considered public judicial documents subject to a presumption of openness.
 Commonwealth v.
 Upshur, 924 A.2d 642, 648 (Pa.
 2007).
 Under this rationale, it is likely that the court would find that in camera proceedings themselves are not subject to a presumption of openness.
 However, the right of access limits a court’s ability to hold in camera proceedings in the first place: Courts can only hold proceedings in camera where there are circumstances sufficient to overcome the right of access, i.e., there must be a compelling government interest in closure and no less restrictive means available to achieve that interest.
 See In re Affidavit for Search Warrant for 4011 Wilson Ave., Bethlehem Pa., 42 Pa.
 D. & C. 3d 467, 469 (Northampton Cty.
 C.C.P.
 Mar.
-18, 1986) (in camerareview appropriate only where there are “unusual circumstances” that present a compelling government interest in closure) (citing Crawford v.
+18, 1986) (in camera review appropriate only where there are “unusual circumstances” that present a compelling government interest in closure) (citing Crawford v.
 Dominic, 469 F. Supp.
 260, 264 (E.D.
 Pa.
 1979)).

 “[A]bsent an overriding interest articulated in findings, the trial of a criminal case must be open to the public.”
 Richmond Newspapers, Inc. v.
 Commonwealth, 222 Va.
 574, 585, 281 S.E.2d 915, 921 (1981) (quoting Richmond Newspapers, Inc. v.
 Virginia, 448 U.S. 555, 581 (1980)); see also Shenandoah Pub.
 House, Inc. v.
 Fanning, 235 Va.
 253, 257, 368 S.E.2d 253, 255 (1988) (“The First and Fourteenth Amendments of the United States Constitution implicitly guarantee the public a qualified right of access to a criminal trial.”).